Click on the one of the questions listed below to skip directly to that answer, or scroll down to read the full FAQ document.

 Q. Who is a “Whistleblower”?

-A. A whistleblower is someone who reports a suspected unlawful or dishonest activity.
+A. A whistleblower who can be assisted by the CPUC is an employee, contractor, or subcontractor of a company regulated by the Commission who reports his/her employer’s suspected unsafe, unlawful, or dishonest activity.
 Whistleblowers may report their allegations internally (for example, to their company’s upper management or to the company’s ethics officer) or externally to regulators responsible for oversight of the entity involved.
 A whistleblower’s inside knowledge of the suspected unlawful or dishonest activity may assist the Commission in uncovering otherwise undetectable wrongdoing.
 Whistleblowers can play a valuable role in helping the Commission obtain needed evidence to support the allegation.

 Q. What is the role of the Public Utilities Commission?